FIN-028: Minimum Effort on Sponsored ProgramsDate: 01/19/2010 Status: Final

 Voluntary Uncommitted Cost Sharing:

-Sharing costs of a sponsored project which are over and above proposed and awarded commitments.
+Sharing costs of a sponsored program which are over and above proposed and awarded commitments.
 Such cost sharing does not need to be tracked, documented or reported to sponsors.
-For example, a key personnel committed to and charged 25% of the Institutional Base Salary to the project, but spent 35% of his/her research effort on the project.
+For example, key personnel committed to and charged 25% of the Institutional Base Salary to the project but spent 35% of his/her research effort on the project.
 The additional 10% is voluntary uncommitted cost sharing.

 Institutional Base Salary (IBS):